-Paint, oil, propane tanks and chemicals don't belong in your carts.
-In Calgary, you can dispose of these items at City household hazardous waste drop-off locations.
-The Calgary Fire Department partners with Calgary Waste & Recycling Services to offer locations outside of several Calgary fire stations where citizens can safely drop off household hazardous waste.
-The proposed new Cornerstone fire station will contain a household hazardous waste drop-off to serve citizens in the surrounding community.
+The Calgary Fire Department and Calgary Waste & Recycling Services partner to offer locations outside several Calgary fire stations where citizens can safely drop off household hazardous waste.

 Calgary Housing plans to develop future affordable housing at this location.
-The City of Calgary strives to create affordable housing in all areas of the city and recognizes affordable housing as an integral part of complete communities.
-With one in five Calgary households struggling to pay for housing costs, this development is part of The City’s direction to ensure that low to moderate income Calgarians have access to a safe and stable place to call home in all neighbourhoods across the city.
+The City of Calgary strives to create affordable housing across Calgary.
+It recognizes affordable housing as an integral part of complete communities.
+With one in five Calgary households struggling to pay for housing costs, this development phase is part of The City’s direction to ensure that low to moderate-income Calgarians have access to a safe and stable place to call home in all neighbourhoods.

-Please note the Affordable Housing portion of this project is currently unfunded and building phase will be determined as funding becomes available.
+The Affordable Housing portion of this project is currently unfunded, and the building phase will be determined as funding becomes available.

 We want to hear what you think about us coming to your neighbourhood and learn a little more about how we can become a part of your community.